michael-shu/blog/public/posts/acid.md

 Typically, these operations are CRUD in nature:

-Create – Insert new data into the database.
+- Create – Insert new data into the database.
-Example: Adding a new user record when someone signs up.
+Ex: Adding a new user record when someone signs up.

-Read – Retrieve existing data.
+- Read – Retrieve existing data.
-Example: Fetching a customer’s order history.
+Ex: Fetching a customer’s order history.

-Update – Modify existing data.
+- Update – Modify existing data.
-Example: Changing a shipping address on an order before it’s shipped.
+Ex: Changing a shipping address on an order before it’s shipped.

-Delete – Remove existing data.
+- Delete – Remove existing data.
-Example: Deleting an expired session token.
+Ex: Deleting an expired session token.

 In a transaction, these operations are grouped so they either:

-All succeed together (ACID approach), or
+1. All succeed together (ACID approach)

-May partially succeed with eventual correction (BASE approach).
+2. May partially succeed with eventual correction (BASE approach).

 The “unit of work” could be as small as a single INSERT or as big as several INSERT, UPDATE, and DELETE statements touching multiple tables.
 The key is that the database treats it as one logical action from start to finish.
 For example:
 Transferring money from your bank account to someone else’s—either the money leaves your account and appears in theirs, or the whole thing is rolled back.

+---

 ## 🔍 ACID — Reliability First
 ACID stands for Atomicity, Consistency, Isolation, Durability.